 by Paul ‘Dr. Pauly’ McGuire

-Paul ‘Dr. Pauly’ McGuire is the author of the upcoming book ‘Lost Vegas’.
+Paul McGuire is the author of “Lost Vegas”, which you can find at www.lostvegasbook.com.
 You can read his poker blog, Tao of Poker, over at www.taopoker.com.